 According to the National Institute on Deafness and Other Communication Disorders, 38 million Americans suffer from a hearing impairment.
 However, only one-fifth of those who can benefit from using hearing aids use them.
 This is because hearing aids can be too expensive to purchase.
 The cost of a hearing aid is typically $1,000 to $5,000 and could end up costing more if they come with high end features (Bluetooth wireless connectivity).
 Also, hearing aids typically are not covered by traditional Medicare so an individual using hearing aids would pay out of pocket for them.

 Even though the FDA has proposed this new rule it is not yet finalized.
 While you wait on the news of this rule it is still important to use your hearing aids.
-If you are need of an upgrade, fitting or need your hearing tested, call the experts at New Generation Hearing Centers for a free consultation.
+If you are need of an upgrade, fitting or need your hearing tested, call the experts at our Coral Gable’s hearing center for a free consultation.